Skip to Content

 NullArg skipped with ,NoneNone

-*Excel stores dates as numbers in serial format, and since we have no way to distinguish these from non-date numbers, they are not converted to datetime objects, and simply become a Python int.
+*Excel stores dates as numbers in serial format, and since we have no way to distinguish these from non-date numbers, they are not converted to datetime objects, and simply become a Python float.
 If you want to convert an Excel serial to a Python datetime, you can use the following code:

 from datetime import datetime, timedelta def excel_date_to_datetime(serial): return datetime(1899, 12, 30) + timedelta(days=serial)